-- demonstrate understanding of methodology used and any limitations of that methodology - demonstrate ability to summarise, analyse and describe your own results [this is of paramount importance] - demonstrate awareness of the limitations of their experiments and factors which might have influenced the results - demonstrate ability to critically discuss the significance of your results: Do you support the original hypothesis--if not, why not; Do you suggest alternative hypotheses? - handle discussion and questions from the audience.

-On the day of your seminar, you will be required to have your presentation ready on a usb drive, compatible with Windows/PC program.
-You must load your presentation onto the supplied PC/Laptop prior to your seminar session commencing.
+- demonstrate understanding of methodology used and any limitations of that methodology - demonstrate ability to summarise, analyse and describe your own results [this is of paramount importance] - demonstrate awareness of the limitations of their experiments and factors which might have influenced the results - demonstrate ability to critically discuss the significance of your results: Do you support the original hypothesis--if not, why not; Do you suggest alternative hypotheses? - handle discussion and questions from the audience. - On the day of your seminar, you will be required to have your presentation ready on a usb drive, compatible with Windows/PC program.
+You must load your presentation onto the supplied PC/Laptop prior to your seminar session commencing. - Speaker order within each session will be allocated randomly on the day by the session chair. - All research final research seminars will be recorded.
+Recording exemptions may be provided where requested in advance i.e for commercial in confidence projects or those involving sensitive human anatomy projects. - You are required to attend ALL Honours seminars (or one set of sessions if there are concurrent talks) both to support your peers and as part of your seminar diary assessment task.